fafafrens/Fluidum.jl/README.md

 ```

 ## Citing
-When using Fluidum.jl for research, teaching or similar, please cite our work, see [CITATION.bib](CITATION.bib).
+When using Fluidum.jl for research, teaching or similar, please cite our work, see [CITATIONS.bib](CITATIONS.bib).